 The Gauge

-Holding the red button down for a few seconds and press it again will put you into Sport Mode.
-To get out of Sport mode just hold down the red button and you’ll default to Touring Mode.
-Sport mode is full power nothing holds you back, and Touring will be more easier take off.
+Holding the red button down for a few seconds and pressing it again will put you into sport mode.
+To get out of sport mode, hold down the red button again, and you’ll default to touring mode.
+Sport mode is full power, nothing holds you back, and touring will be an easier take off but still gets to top speed.

-In the picture below you can see the glove box storage located under the gauge.
+In the picture below, you can see the glove box storage located under the display.

 Getting More With The Convenience Package

-Seadoo now has the Convenience Package Plus which is the same as the old Convenience Package but now has DESS RF key with it.
+Sea-Doo has the Convenience Package Plus, which is the same as the old Convenience Package but now has a DESS RF key with it.
 This package will come with all models that have iBR.
 The DESS RF key is an encrypted key and a safety lanyard.
 This key is waterproof and floats too.

-The Regular Spark just has a standard Safety Lanyard and is not digitally encrypted.
-This is not the end of the world as I would still have a Lock like this one to protect it from being carried off.
+The regular Spark only has a standard safety lanyard and is not digitally encrypted.
+This is not the end of the world, as I would still have a lock to protect it from being carried off.

 iBR – Brakes Reverse Neutral